-When I ran my business for 20 years, I woke up every day feeling anxious.
-Soon after starting the business I became step-father to four young children and over the next few years, my monthly outgoings for home and business sky rocketed - and with this the anxiety grew.
+When I ran my business for 20 years, I often found it difficult to fall asleep at night and woke up every morning feeling anxious.
+Soon after starting the business I became step-father to four young children and over the next few years, my monthly outgoings for home and business sky-rocketed - and with this, the anxiety grew.
 Roll forward a few years and shockingly I discovered that my wife had been cheating.
 I remember the feeling - it was like the ground under my feet became quicksand.

 Although incredibly difficult, looking back I can see that the whole episode was a deeply transformative learning experience …not that it felt like it at the time!

 The collapse of ‘my world’, made me question everything I thought I knew.
 And the pain sent me inward in search of answers.
 I looked to spiritual teachings, contemplation and meditation for something that would relieve me of the anxiety and depression.
 Then quite suddenly, totally out of the blue, an understanding revealed itself...
 I was not who I had always believed myself to be! ...I was not my beliefs, thoughts, feelings - there was a deeper self in the background - and it was untouched by minute-by-minute, day-to-day fluctuations in my thoughts or mood.
 This was a profound realisation.

 I had discovered that everything that happened inside my body and mind could be 'watched'.
 In time I came to see that all emotions, thinking, mental states, including depression, elation, happiness, sadness, anger and anxiety, although powerfully able to seem overwhelming, are actually only on the surface.